Interest Rate Swaps Pricing

 David has over 20 years trading interest rate products.
 Starting with Italian and Spanish markets in the 90’s enabled him to move to Brazil and then onto Hong Kong.
 Returning to the UK he ran the GBP Rates Desk at UBS in London trading IRS and Swaptions.
 He also served on the ISDA Rates Steering Committee and London Clearing Houses’ Default Management Committee.

-There are no available videos from "David Leeming"
+There are no available Videos from "David Leeming"